Nx Incremental Builds

 - libs/classLib

-project, running the following commands without --no-dependencies
+If the webApi project depends on the classlib project, running the following commands without --no-dependencies results in the following outcomes:

 - Nx analyzes the dependency graph, and runs

-- Nx analyzes the dependency graph, and finds no child tasks
+nx build classlib- Nx analyzes the dependency graph, and finds no child tasks

-dotnet build libs/classlib/classlib.csproj
+dotnet build libs/classlib/classlib.csprojdotnetbuilds classlib

-- Nx analyzes the dependency graph, and finds that webapi and classlib should be built.
+nx affected:build- Nx analyzes the dependency graph, and finds that webapi and classlib should be built.

 - Since webapi depends on classlib, Nx runs

-build classlib
+build classlibfirst.dotnet build libs/classlib/classlib.csprojdotnetbuilds classlib

 - Nx runs

-reads the csproj and builds classlib firstdotnet
+build webapidotnet build apps/webApi/webApi.csprojdotnetreads the csproj and builds classlib firstdotnetbuilds webApi

 This means that every time you build webApi or Nx affected you are waiting for 1 extra build of the classlib library.
 This continues to scale up and gets worse as more projects are added to the monorepo.